 For A Small Intimate Party

 Kelly Wearstler, fashion and interior designer: “A silk scarf or pocket square makes an elegant gift for a close friend.
 They will be reminded of your friendship every time they wear it.”
-Kelly Wearstler Pocket Square and Scarf; from $75; kellywearstler.com.
+Kelly Wearstler scarf; from $295; kellywearstler.com.

 Michael Aram, artist and designer: “For a small gathering, where I know the host, I like to bring something homemade.
 But, sometimes I don’t have the time to bake.
 Luckily, I live near Dean and Deluca and their prepared desserts are fantastic.
 I would purchase a cake and bring it on a cake stand—after all, a cake is symbolic for a celebration, a momentous occasion, big or small.
 Your hosts can use the stand over and over again—and the cake will be a definite hit.”
 Dean & Deluca Flourless Chocolate Truffle Cake; $75; deandeluca.com.